logzio/logz-docs/_source/user-guide/distributed-tracing/tracing-overview.md

 * Start timestamp, and span duration

-* Set of key:value span Tags: Tags are key:value pairs that enable user-defined span annotations.
+* Set of span Tags: These `key:value` pair tags enable user-defined span annotations.
 You can use these tags to query, filter, and understand trace data.

 * Span Logs, which include information about the exceptions or error that occured in the request